sautee/sautee.github.io/_posts/2021-06-12-vimeotransform.md

 Needless to say that Vimeo has competition!.
 These are primarily from tools that focus on a single area from Vimeo’s repertoire.
 [Offeo](https://offeo.com/), which is similar to Vimeo Create, does marketing videos alone and offers a fully featured product at a cheaper price point.
 [Streamlabs](https://streamlabs.com/) offers nearly the same livestreaming features as Vimeo Livestream, but for cheaper.
 And then there are platforms like [Wistia](https://wistia.com/) which are in direct competition with Vimeo.

 Vimeo's strength lies in its mission to continually innovate in the video problem space - and this is helping them deliver innovative solutions.
-An interesting one is Viemo's [Shopify integration](https://apps.shopify.com/vimeo_product_video_maker) that enables storefront owners to create marketing videos easily.
-[Vimeo Stock](https://vimeo.com/stock), is another one which allows creators monetize stock footage.
+They’ve built tons of features and app integrations.
+One example is Vimeo’s [Shopify integration](https://apps.shopify.com/vimeo_product_video_maker) that enables storefront owners to create marketing videos in just a few clicks.
+[Vimeo Stock](https://vimeo.com/stock) is another one which allows creators to monetize stock footage.
 A true hard-to-copy, however, is [Vimeo's OTT](https://vimeo.com/ott/home) which enables anyone to stand up their own Netflix like subscription service.
 I'm sure there's more from where that came from.

 Keep it going Vimeo!